 Price and iTwin’s Competition

 The iTwin really doesn’t have much competition.
 It’s in a league of its own!
-The device tops out at about $99 for one unit from its online store, and seeing that it doesn’t have a comparable device, I believe they can justify the price.
+The device tops out at about $99 for one unit from its online store [No longer available], and seeing that it doesn’t have a comparable device, I believe they can justify the price.

 However, I looked into other products that deal with sharing files between computers.
 A few I came up with are Dropbox Pro (roughly $100 a year for 100 GB) and a good old fashioned flash drive, which is usually under $20 these days.
 Additionally, there is Amazon Cloud Drive which offers 200 GB for roughly $100.

 Granted, the iTwin is nothing really like these devices in terms of.
 However, the products are all fairly similar in their own ways.

 As far as the packaging goes, the device came in a simple brown envelope.
 Beyond that, the device was contained in a plastic-molded packaging design.
 You know, the ones where you have to stab repeatedly with a knife in order to just make a dent in it.
 I’m not a fan of this type of package (I much prefer the way Amazon does things), but I understand that it is done to insure the protection of the device.
 That’s perfectly reasonable, but I’m aware that there are other ways of doing it.